 Do you know what is Juneteenth?

 Contrary to popular belief, the emancipation proclamation did not free the slaves.
-So the fourth isn’t the day that most Americans gained any type of independence from anybody.
+So July 4th isn’t the day that most Americans gained any type of independence from anybody.
 If you’re someone like me, whose parents come from the Caribbean or really any immigrant family, then a lot of these American holidays that come up and speak about freedom don’t really apply to you, right?
 That’s not where your freedom originates or comes from.
-But Juneteenth kind of struck me one, because it’s current – we’re in the month of June.
+But Juneteenth kind of struck me, one, because it’s current – we’re in the month of June.
 It comes around every year.
 It’s still not a national holiday.
 Most kids are still in school.
 And so it always just kind of gets bumped to the nearest weekend for people to celebrate.

 The History of Juneteenth

 But why is it that it’s 2019 and most people still don’t even know that this date in history exists?
 People still don’t even acknowledge the lack of freedom that this holiday represents.
 How are we examining and understanding where our freedom comes from and how we source and tap into that and what does that even mean?
 I mean, even when the word did finally to get to Galveston in Texas, that the slaves had been freed.
 As of that moment, the slave holders were now going to be in an employee-employer relationship with their former slaves.
 That was the arrangement.
 And so some of the slaves immediately fled.
 We’re like, “Great, we’re free, we’re out of here.
 We’re going to head north, we’re going to create our own lives, we’re gonna do all these things.”